DuduSandsten/WebDKP/Readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~
 SANDSTEN CHANGELOG
 ~~~~~~~~~~~~~~~~~~~~~~
+2016-12-19
+  Fixed DKP not giving awarded automatically in AQ40 Added the minimap icon command Fix negative DKP

 2016-08-29
   Added ability to reward custom dkp so that the winner of a bid can be awarded anything entered.
-  This way a DKP system using Vickrey Auction system (a.k.a.
+  This way you can use a DKP system using Vickrey Auction system (a.k.a.
 "Second-price sealed bid auction")

   The bench feature implemented by Tzui appears to not work all the time.
   !bench dkp